SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 # Weight Agnostic Neural Networks
 *Or WANNN, for short.*

-Note's on [this article](https://towardsdatascience.com/weight-agnostic-neural-networks-fce8120ee829), and also [this article](https://ai.googleblog.com/2019/08/exploring-weight-agnostic-neural.html).
+My personal note's on [this article](https://towardsdatascience.com/weight-agnostic-neural-networks-fce8120ee829), and also [this article](https://ai.googleblog.com/2019/08/exploring-weight-agnostic-neural.html).

 ---